EntelectChallenge/2017-Battleships/README.md

 	* Corner Shot - Carrier - Requires 10 rounds worth of energy to use
 	* Cross Shot Diagonal - BattleShip - Requires 12 rounds worth of energy to use
 	* Cross Shot Horizontal - Crusier - Requires 14 rounds worth of energy to use
-	* Seeker Missle - Submarine  - Requires 10 rounds worth of energy to use
+	* Seeker Missile - Submarine  - Requires 10 rounds worth of energy to use
 6. A shot will damage a ship if it hits, else it will just hit the water and do nothing.
 7. A player earns points for each successful shot landed and for completely destroying an enemy's ship.
 8. A player is victorious if he destroy's all of the enemy's ships first, in the case of a tie the winner will be the player who landed the first shot successfully, if it is still a tie it will be the player who had the least amount of first phase failed commands.